-In the face of dwindling global resources, the idea of a circular economy gained global attention.
+In the face of dwindling global resources, the idea of a circular economy has gained global attention.
 Policy makers, industry and scientists suggest organizing economic activity in closed loops to increase the value derived from existing products and materials.
-Being inspired by natural cycles and ideas of industrial ecology, the circular economy promises greater resource productivity as well as waste and emissions reduction through a restorative and regenerative design.
+Inspired by natural cycles and ideas of industrial ecology, the circular economy promises greater resource productivity as well as waste and emissions reduction through a restorative and regenerative design.
 The specific socio-economic consequences of implementing this concept on a national or even international scale, however, remain largely unknown.

 On this basis, the newly established research group Circulus: Opportunities and Challenges of Transformation towards a Sustainable Circular Economy, aims to develop a comprehensive understanding of the emergence potential pathways of a circular economy in Europe and beyond.
 It takes on a constructivist systems perspective that connects political visions of a circular economy to